 - Once done, remove the crispy chicken skin from the pan and place on kitchen paper to absorb the excess oil.
 Using the same pan, add the chicken meat and fry until sealed.

-- Next, add the sliced shiitake mushrooms from the dashi to the pan along with 50 g carrot(s), 10 g fresh ginger, and 3 sheets fried tofu pouch(s).
+- Next, add the sliced shiitake mushrooms from the dashi to the pan along with 50 g carrot, 10 g ginger root, and 3 sheets fried tofu pouch (aburaage).
 Stir fry them for a minute to allow your other ingredients to absorb some flavor from the chicken juices.
 (You do not need to cook them completely as they will cook with the rice later.)
 Remove the pan from the heat.

 - Transfer the dried rice to a pot (or rice cooker) and pour in the dashi liquid from the shiitake and kombu.
 Empty the contents of the frying pan on top of the rice.
-Add the chicken skin too (or save for later and sprinkle on top).
+Add the chicken skin too (or save for later and sprinkle on top).Finally, pour 2 tbsp soy sauce, 2 tbsp tsuyu sauce, 2 tbsp mirin and 2 tbsp sake into the pot.
+IMPORTANT: Do not mix!

-- After two minutes, reduce the heat to medium low and set a timer for 3 minutes.
+- Place the pot onto the stove with the lid on and bring it to a boil over a medium heat.
+(Listen carefully and try to refrain from removing the lid.)
+Once you can hear it boiling, set a timer for 2 minutes.After two minutes, reduce the heat to medium low and set a timer for 3 minutes.
 Turn the heat right down to the lowest setting and set a timer for 5 minutes.
 Blast the heat for 10 seconds on the highest setting and then turn it off.
 Leave the rice pot on the warm stove and allow to steam for 20 minutes.

 - After 20 minutes of steaming, remove the lid and mix the rice thoroughly.

-- Serve with a sprinkle of finely chopped green onion(s) and enjoy!
+- Serve with a sprinkle of finely chopped green onions and enjoy!

 Leave a rating and a comment